Felipe Contepomi: International rugby

 The Pumas stunned the rugby world with an inspired performance at the 2007 Rugby World Cup in France.
 Contepomi was a key player throughout the campaign – featuring in all seven matches as the Pumas claimed third place in the sport's global showpiece.

 He was the second highest points scorer in the tournament – notably kicking four penalties in the shock opening victory over hosts France and 11 points in both the pool victory over Ireland and the quarter-final against Scotland.
 Contepomi was nominated by the IRB as one of five candidates for the 2007 International Player of the Year award, which was won by Bryan Habana.

 Following the retirement of veteran scrum-half Agustín Pichot, Contepomi was handed the captaincy of the Pumas in 2008 by new coach Santiago Phelan ahead of the opening clash of the year against Scotland.

 A knee injury suffered in Leinster's Heineken Cup semi-final victory over Munster in 2009 ruled him out of action for over a year but he returned to Pumas colours in 2010 and won a 31-point haul in their 41–13 victory over Six Nations champions France.

 He was part of the Argentine squad for the 2011 Rugby World Cup in New Zealand playing as captain.

 Contepomi played his last international game with Argentina on Saturday 5 October 2013 in Rosario, Santa Fe, against Australia during The Rugby Championship.
 At the time of his retirement, Contepomi achieved the most test matches played for Argentina (87) and the most points scored in international games (651).
-He worked with his father in their medical practice in Buenos Aires and as assistant coach in the Super XV for new Argentine franchise Jaguares (Super Rugby).
+He worked with his father in their medical practice in Buenos Aires and as an assistant coach in the Super XV for the new Argentine franchise Jaguares (Super Rugby).